discodirector/gensyn-node-vast-guide/README.md

 - Dashboard: [dashboard.gensyn.ai](https://dashboard.gensyn.ai)

 ## What’s happening?
-The testnet launched a few days ago.
 During this phase, you can contribute compute power.
 Nodes can be deployed on CPU servers or GPU servers.
 If you choose GPU, you’ll earn points significantly faster.

 Points are awarded for successfully completed computations.
 There’s a leaderboard where you can check the number of participants and find yourself.